Professional only, to upgrade click here.

 In some cases, datasets are updated by simply adding new data to the existing dataset while in other cases - by uploading a new dataset version.
 The second case takes place when there are changes in the dataset structure or methodology.

-To see the historical versions of a dataset, open a dataset in the Dataset Viewer, and switch to the History tab in the right panel.
+To see the historical versions of a dataset, open a dataset in the Dataset Viewer, and switch to the Archive tab in the right panel.
 Here, you can see the list of all historical dataset versions and can access them by selecting any link.

 Historical dataset versions may be useful when, for example, you want to check the accuracy of forecasts, analyze the history of revisions, or get data for an older time period: